SAKET-SK/10-Days-of-Solidity/Day 2 - Blockchain Intro and Consensus Mechanism/README.md

 Popular Blockchain Networks:
 - Bitcoin: Bitcoin is a digital currency that uses blockchain technology to record its transactions.
 It was created in January 2009 by a mysterious guy named Satoshi Nakamoto.
 - Ethereum: Ethereum is a blockchain technology powering its currency (i.e Ethers) and many decentralized applications.
 As discussed earlier, it's a programmable blockchain that supports many applications in different domains.
 It was created in July 2015 by Vitalik Buterin.
+- Binance: Binance started as a marketplace for trading crypto assets.
+It supports its cryptocurrency (i.e. BNB).
+In the beginning, BNB was dependent on the Ethereum blockchain, but now has its own blockchain known as Binance Chain.
+Binance was founded in 2017 by Changpeng Zhao.